FrostiFish/Fabulous-Feathers/README.md

 In contrast to the existing literature about 3D-printed FFF wearable materials, this project provides a demonstration of a fully open-source parametric FFF design, enabling other designers to replicate the design.
 It is a contemporary example of 3D-printable open-source design for the design community.

 This design is created using Python, Jupyter Notebook and [Full Control](https://github.com/FullControlXYZ/fullcontrol).
 For an robust and easy way to manage Python environments, I recommend [Anaconda](https://www.anaconda.com/).
 To install Full Control, follow the instructions listed in their GitHub repository, or simply install it using this repository's provided Conda Enviroment.
 For a comprehensive guide on importing and managing Python environments using Anaconda, check out [Managing Environments](https://docs.anaconda.com/free/navigator/tutorials/manage-environments/).
 You can also install the requirement using pip.
 Navigate the the Fabulous Feathers directory and run `pip install -r requirements.txt`

 To print your own feather, follow the steps in the Fabulous Feathers Jupyer Notebook.

+This project is in early access.
+Contributing is highly encouraged!
+Create a fork and submit a pull request if you have any proposal to add or change functionality.